lammps/lammps/doc/src/compute_podfit.rst

 obtain *Q* different optimized potentials, :math:`E(\boldsymbol R,\boldsymbol Z, \boldsymbol \eta, \boldsymbol \mu_q^*), 1 \le q \le Q`.
 Consequently, there exist many different sets of optimized parameters for empirical interatomic potentials.

-Instead of optimizing the potential parameters,  inspired by the reduced basis method :ref:`(Thompson) <Thompson20141>` for parametrized partial differential equations, we view the parametrized PES as a parametric manifold of potential energies
+Instead of optimizing the potential parameters,  inspired by the reduced basis method for parametrized partial differential equations, we view the parametrized PES as a parametric manifold of potential energies.

 .. math::